Hi, my name is Sheba, and I am about 9 or 10 years old, I can't quite remember.

 to be around, loves and plays with other dogs and people.
 She loves roaming around her

 backyard sniffing everything.
-She may need some help with her house training because
+She may need some help with her house training, but she is

 If you want a sweet laid back girl to keep you company, Maggie is the girl for you.